+Specifications Compliant

+No Yes

-No. Specifications Сотр oliant No Yes 2 The central host system shall be protected from a system failure and the loss of data by the presence of a real time redundant data protection system.
+1 The central host system, the repository of all the monitoring data received from the field units, shall be protected from a system failure and the loss of data by the presence of a real time redundant data protection system.
 All host system components must be 100% redundant.
 Specifically, the system shall be in constant contact with a redundant system.
 Both systems shall be configured to maintain the same data so that in the event of a system failure, the redundant system will seamlessly continue all monitoring functions.
-The vendor must also maintain a third tier failsafe system, at least 10 miles away from primary and secondary systems, which can be used in the case of primary and secondary system failure.
+The vendor must also maintain a third-tier failsafe system, at least 10 miles away from primary and secondary systems, which can be used in the case of primary and secondary system failure.
 Vendor must describe steps taken and equipment used to provide redundancy and ensure data preservation.

-3 The central host system must have the ability to continue monitoring operations indefinitely in the event of an AC power loss.
-4 The central host system must send and receive information to and from the GPS tracking units utilizing cellular phone service/signal technology.
+2 The central host system must have the ability to continue monitoring operations indefinitely in the event of an AC power loss.
+3 The central host system must send and receive information to and from the GPS tracking units utilizing cellular phone service/signal technology.
+4 Successful vendor needs to provide a disaster recovery plan 5 Must provide a standard operational procedure 6 Bidder shall provide secured means to integrate raw data of the EMP in real or near-real time exchange with law enforcement partners.
+Submission of applicable protocol is required.